-Budget Year Amended Activity Budget Decrease Budget Increase 2017 Multifamily Development (-\$2,400,000.00) 2017 Tenant Based Rental Assistance (NEW) \$2,400,000.00 Total HOME Budge t Changes (\$2,400,000.00) \$2,400,000.00 Budget Year Amended Activity Budget Decrease Budget Increase 2019 Public Facilities and Improvements (Public/Private (-\$1,390,000.00) e) 2019 2019 · · · · · · \$1,390,000.00
+Budget Year Amended Activity Budget Decrease Budget Increase 2017 Multifamily Development (-\$2,400,000.00) 2017 Tenant Based Rental Assistance (NEW) \$2,400,000.00 Total HOME Budge et Changes (\$2,400,000.00) \$2,400,000.00 Budget Year Amended Activity Budget Decrease Budget Increase 2019 Public Facilities and Improvements (Public/Privat (-\$1,390,000.00) e) 2019 Economic Development \$1,390,000.00 Total CDBG Budget t Changes (\$1,390,000.00) \$1,390,000.00

-- Section 2.
-That by this amendment, the aforementioned reallocation of funds will result in a current allocation of funds under the 2017 and 2019 Plans, including the Applications and Budgets for the HOME and CDBG Programs as set forth under EXHIBIT "A", attached hereto and incorporated herein by reference. - Section 3.
-That the City Council finds that citizens residing in community development areas and residents and members of neighborhood-based organizations were given an opportunity to comment on the proposed changes contained in this amendment. - Section 4.
+Section 2.
+That by this amendment, the aforementioned reallocation of funds will result in a current allocation of funds under the 2017 and 2019 Plans, including the Applications and Budgets for the HOME and CDBG Programs as set forth under EXHIBIT "A", attached hereto and incorporated herein by reference.

+Section 3.
+That the City Council finds that citizens residing in community development areas and residents and members of neighborhood-based organizations were given an opportunity to comment on the proposed changes contained in this amendment.

+Section 4.
 That the City Council takes cognizance of the fact that in order to facilitate operations of various City community development programs, projects and activities, and to make adjustments occasioned by events transpiring during the year, it may become necessary to make adjustments to the projected uses of some of the program activities as originally adopted.
-Accordingly, the Mayor, through the Director of the HCDD, has determined: - (1) a formal amendment may not be required by HUD nor the City Council for such administrative changes to the budget; and - (2) this document will serve as a transmittal to HUD in compliance with 24 CFR '91.505(c), if applicable.
+Accordingly, the Mayor, through the Director of the HCDD, has determined:

+- (1) a formal amendment may not be required by HUD nor the City Council for such administrative changes to the budget; and - (2) this document will serve as a transmittal to HUD in compliance with 24 CFR '91.505(c), if applicable.